Andybrookes-dev/capstone-project/README.md

 ## 9. AI Integration & Reflection
 - **Code Creation:** AI helped me with some ideas for my models, and views.
-- **Debugging:** I did a lot of the debugging by eye but when I was stumped I used AI whichidentified/fixed migration errors.
+- **Debugging:** I did a lot of the debugging by eye but when I was stumped I used AI which identified/fixed migration errors.
 - **Optimization:** AI suggested UX improvements (messages framework, styling).
 - **Reflection:**
   - How AI accelerated development